dhimmel/snplentiful/README.md

 1. [`network-degrees.ipynb`](network-degrees.ipynb) to extract gene degrees from [hetio-ind](https://github.com/dhimmel/integrate), a hetnet that includes many gene metaedges.
 2. [`SNP-to-Gene.ipynb`](SNP-to-Gene.ipynb) to download data and perform processing for SNP chips.
 3. [`exac.ipynb`](exac.ipynb) to process the [ExAC](http://exac.broadinstitute.org/) sequencing variants.
-4. [`combine-SNPs-with-degrees.ipynb`](combine-SNPs-with-degrees.ipynb) to combine SNPs per Gene measurements from all platforms and hetnet degrees.
+4. [`combine-SNPs-and-degrees.ipynb`](combine-SNPs-and-degrees.ipynb) to combine SNPs per Gene measurements from all platforms and hetnet degrees.
 5. [`visualization.ipynb`](visualization.ipynb) to create visualizations.
 This is an [R notebook](https://github.com/IRkernel/IRkernel).